 (37.227927900000000000 x -77.401926699999990000)

 When the first Petersburg public school system was established in the late 1800’s, the Petersburg High School had a teaching principal, R.M.
 Cary, and an assistant teacher, Miss Anna Bolling.
 Her salary was $500 a year.
 Anna Bolling became official principal of that school in 1876 after acting in that capacity for several years.
 She served as principal until 1907.

 By 1926, architect Charles M. Robinson had designed and built The Anna Peyton Bolling School located at 35 West Filmore Street in Petersburg.
 Thousands of children attended here throughout its 40+ years as a junior high school until it closed in the late 1960’s.
 Notice if you will, the Second Renaissance Revival architecture as you look at the image on the left.

 But, after the Anna Peyton Junior High School closed, it was used as offices by the city’s health and social services departments.
-Finally, those too, departed and it was left vacant.
-In the late 1990’s-early 2000’s, the Anna P. Bolling Junior High School re-entered community life as moderate income apartment building.
+Finally, those too departed and it was left vacant.
+In the late 1990’s-early 2000’s, the Anna P. Bolling Junior High School re-entered community life as a moderate-income apartment building.
 Upon calling the Petersburg Historic Society today, I learned that it is once again under renovation.

 Here’s the inscription from her headstone:

 Principal Petersburg High School